will297245/sir-omicron-modelling-r/README.md

 - `epidemic-modelling.qmd` — complete Quarto analysis
 - `epidemic-modelling.r` — the underlying r code document
-- `omicron.csv` — data used in the analysis
+- `data/omicron.csv` — data used in the analysis

 ## Reproducing the analysis